 Eager to tell the story from all sides–or simply to get good material for his book–Rico also travels treacherously with the Border Patrol, meets extreme immigrant advocates who publish maps for illegals, visits a modern-day “underground railroad” in Texas, and hunts for miscreants with angry vigilantes.

 In such hot spots as the Tecate Line, a forty-five-mile stretch of hills on California’s southern fringe, and Arizona’s Amnesty Trail, the single busiest part of the U.S. border, Rico encounters Los Zetas, the paramilitatry group that has taken over Mexico’s drug cartels, interviews the volunteer Minutemen, who believe in an imminent and apocalyptic Mexican invasion, and tries to recruit coyotes (human smugglers, usually fortified by meth and cocaine).

 In his heedless and openly opportunistic style, Rico unearths more truths about this explosive subject than most traditional reporters could ever hope to.
 Border Crosser is another knockout from this new-generation journalist, at once a concerned citizen, courageous spy, and unparalleled author.

-Johnny Rico is the author of Blood Makes the Grass Grow Green and works as a freelance writer for magazines as diverse as GQ, Penthouse, and Men’s Journal–where, among other assignments, he’s gone undercover in the U.S. Army’s CONUS Replacement… More about Johnny Rico
+Johnny Rico is the author of Blood Makes the Grass Grow Green and works as a freelance writer for magazines such as GQ, Penthouse, and Men’s Journal.
+His assignments have seen him going undercover in the US Army’s CONUS Replacement Center, interviewing mercenaries in Nepal, and… More about Johnny Rico

 Published by Ballantine Books Jun 23, 2009| 288 Pages| ISBN 9780345515223